End of cookies: New marketing strategies

 First-Party Data Collection with Advertising Platforms

-This approach involves directly collecting user data through their consent, then transmitting it to advertising platforms for personalized ad targeting.
+This approach involves directly collecting user data through their consent, then transmitting it to advertising platforms for personalised ad targeting.
 First-party data, obtained directly by the site or application visited by the user, offers higher quality, precision, and privacy compared to third-party data.

 However, this strategy requires a rich and qualified database, as well as compliance with data protection regulations.